 Professionally accredited by RIBA, ARB and LAM

 Queen's University, as part of the Russell Group, is one of the best places to study Architecture in the UK.
-In the 2018 Guardian League Table, Queen's Architecture was ranked 7th Overall in the UK of 49 schools.
+In the 2019 National Student Survey of 62 schools of architecture, we were ranked 4th for overall satisfaction.
 In the 2019 Guardian Table of 55 schools of architecture, we were ranked 4th for Added Value and (joint) 6th for Career after six months.
 In 2019, we were ranked (joint) 2nd for Graduate Prospects and 8th Overall in the UK of 55 schools in the Complete University Guide.

 Supported by a diverse group of academic staff and external tutors engaged in international, award-winning research and practice, over 75 per cent of our students regularly graduate with a 1st Class or 2.1 degree.
 All students, many of whom come from outside Northern Ireland, receive a high degree of personal tuition in a strong studio culture in which every student has dedicated personal studio space.

 Our established reputation generated over 50 years means that our graduates are often placed with leading employers from around the world.
 They are those who will be leaders in their fields, creatively rethinking the past, present and particularly the future of the built environment.

 Candidates who do not have an acceptable Art qualification may be invited for a portfolio interview.
 Guidance for applicants preparing an art portfolio can be found at http://go.qub.ac.uk/k100portfolio

 Architecture Degree highlights

 - Erasmus student exchange

 IAESTE work placement

 - This is a Russell Group University Architecture Part 1 degree that is accredited by the Royal Institute of British Architects (RIBA) and Architects Registration Board (ARB) in the UK as well as the Board of Architects Malaysia (LAM).